mDisna/Vibey-Crush/README.md

 - **High Scores**: Submit your name after game over to save your score and the level reached.
 View the top results via the trophy button.
 - **Random Tones**: Each match plays a random note using Tone.js.
 - **Shuffles**: Earn a shuffle every 100 points to continue when no moves remain.
+- **Lock Tiles from Level 30**: After matches, new tiles have a small chance to be 🔒 locks.
+Locks block matches until cleared by a row/column or board clear.

 ## Getting Started